 - 2 bay leaves Add to list

-Place the turkey carcass in a large soup pot and add the water or broth.
-Add the onions, celery, carrots and herbs.
-Bring the pot to a simmer, skimming any foam that rises to the surface and cook for 1 hour.
+Place turkey carcass in a large soup pot and add water.
+Add onions, celery, carrots and herbs.
+Bring pot to a simmer, skimming any foam that rises to the surface, and cook for 1 hour.

-Strain the stock, pressing hard on the meat and vegetables to squeeze out the juices.
-Season the stock with salt and pepper.
+Strain stock, pressing hard on meat and vegetables to squeeze out the juices.
+Season with salt and pepper.